jorge-pais/jorge-pais.github.io/_posts/2022-03-10-The-Muffler-Delete.md

 # Deleting the Muffler

 Although the pedal is great by itself, many players usually will have a booster pedal alongside it while playing live, and engaging said booster during solo sections to allow their solo to ‘cut through the mix’.
-It this in mind I sketched out the following schematic in KiCad:
+With this in mind I sketched out the following schematic in KiCad:

 ![https://user-images.githubusercontent.com/70813514/156430954-624521ef-dc38-42bb-966f-062b9164a765.png](https://user-images.githubusercontent.com/70813514/156430954-624521ef-dc38-42bb-966f-062b9164a765.png)

-I also added a DPDT switch to change the clipping diodes from a the usual silicon ones to LEDs.
-The PCB also designed in KiCad:
+I've also added a DPDT switch to change the clipping diodes from a the usual silicon ones to LEDs.
+The PCB was also designed in KiCad:

 ![https://user-images.githubusercontent.com/70813514/156431114-f36bfcc2-6494-457e-acde-719c579c7105.png](https://user-images.githubusercontent.com/70813514/156431114-f36bfcc2-6494-457e-acde-719c579c7105.png)

 ![https://user-images.githubusercontent.com/70813514/156431423-93650aa1-cfdb-416e-a4b2-3601d4135076.png](https://user-images.githubusercontent.com/70813514/156431423-93650aa1-cfdb-416e-a4b2-3601d4135076.png)

-I left the Big Muff circuit and the Linear Power Booster wiring separated to allow more flexible wiring schemes.
+I left the inputs/outputs of the Big Muff circuit and the Linear Power Booster separated to allow more flexible wiring schemes.
 All the schematics and pcb files are available freely on my [github](https://github.com/jorge-pais/mufflerdelete) page.